radekmie/h3mapgen/components/params/README.md

 </details>

 ### `seed`:int
-_**Generation seed**: Value "0" generates random map, provide other value if you want to reproduce concrete output._
+_**Generation seed**: Value "0" generates random map, provide other value if you want to reproduce a concrete output._

 ### `size`:string
 _**Map size**: Size of the map._